BlackCapCoder/better-google/README.md

 | gi         | Focus search textbox                                                       |
 | i          | If the current result has a textbox, focus it - otherwise focus search box |

+Additionally you can prefix `j` and `k` with a number to move `N` results up/down.
+For example, `12j` will move the cursor 12 results down.

 If text is selected the cursor will move to the result in which there are selected text.
 This is so that I can search with `/` and `n`/`p` in Vimium and have my cursor move to the result.

 This script is indented to synergize with the Vimium extension, thus why I chose `zk` and `zj` instead of `zt` and `zb`.